KastnerRG/Read_the_docs/docs/project7.rst

 1) Introduction
 ---------------
-In this project we use the `RTL2832 <https://www.rtl-sdr.com/tag/rtl2832/>`_ RF tuner to sample RF signals and will build a FM Demodulator and implement it on the Pynq Board.
+The project develops a mono FM receiver that can be used to listen to the radio through your Pynq board.
+We use the `RTL2832 <https://www.rtl-sdr.com/tag/rtl2832/>`_ software defined as to sample RF signals.

 2) Project Goal
 ---------------

-In this project, you will use your knowledge from previous projects to implement an FM Demodulator in programmable logic.
+Your overall goal is to perform real-time demodulation.
+This means that the demodulation of 1 second of sampled data takes less than one second including the I/O time to transfer data to/from the demodulator on the programmable logic.

+The first goal is to use your knowledge from previous projects to implement an FM demodulator IP core.
+The second goal is to develop an interface between the hardware-accelerated FM demodulator and the Jupyter notebook.
+The end goal is to perform real-time FM demodulation which requires careful optimization in both the hardware implementation of the demodulator and the interfacing between the processing system (PS) and programmable logic (PL).

 The project is divided into two parts.

-In the first part, you develop different functions to implement the `scikit-dsp-comm mono_FM <https://github.com/mwickert/scikit-dsp-comm/blob/master/sk_dsp_comm/rtlsdr_helper.py#L1842>`_ Demodulator in Vivado HLS.
-This FM Demodulator consists of a linear filter, downsampler, and a discriminator.
+1) In the first part, you develop a hardware-accelerated version of the `scikit-dsp-comm mono_FM demodulator <https://github.com/mwickert/scikit-dsp-comm/blob/master/sk_dsp_comm/rtlsdr_helper.py#L1842>`_ function using HLS.
+This FM demodulator consists of a linear filter, downsampler, and a discriminator.

-The second part is to integrate the Demodulator onto the Pynq Board.
-You should be able to listen to local FM radio channel using your MonoFM implementation in programmable logic.
+2) The second part integrates the demodulator IP core onto the Pynq Board.
+You should be able to listen to local FM radio channel using your M implementation in programmable logic.

 3) Materials
 ------------
 `Download <https://bitbucket.org/akhodamoradiUCSD/237c_data_files/downloads/mono_fm.zip>`_.

 This contains a python notebook which explains the working of a Mono FM Demodulator.